tswow/tswow-wiki-0.13/_introduction/08-gossip.md

 INNKEEPER_OPTION.Text.set({enGB:'Can I stay here?'});
 ```

 You should now see that you get both the gossip options you created when you click on the NPC.
-You should also be able to verify that both options work as intended, and you can both access your bank and set this location as an inn.
+You should also be able to verify that both options work as intended, and you can both access your bank and set this location as an inn (_note: You cannot set your inn location if GM mode is activated_).

 {:refdef: style="text-align: center;"}
 ![](../gossip-innkeeper.png)